-- f) Employee Voluntary Contributions: The Employer agrees to deduct, by way of payroll deduction, and remit to the applicable CLAC Remittance Team, employee voluntary pension contributions which are above and beyond those contributions outlined in Article 17.02 (d).
+- b) New employees are eligible to join the Plan immediately upon hire and eligible for Employer matching as applicable in the Wage Schedule notes. - c) Employer Contribution: Where the employee chooses to participate in the Pension Plan, the Employer agrees to contribute the pension amount set out in the applicable Wage Schedule Notes, for each employee, based on the employee's base wages for all hours worked.
+This contribution will be remitted to the applicable CLAC Remittance Team. - d) Employee Voluntary Contributions: The Employer agrees to deduct, by way of payroll deduction, and remit to the applicable CLAC Remittance Team, employee voluntary pension contributions which are above and beyond those contributions outlined in Article 17.02 (d).
 A request for such deductions shall be submitted to the Employer on an Employee Voluntary Contributions form, on file with the Employer.
-A copy of the completed form shall be sent to the CLAC Retirement Team along with the first remittance of such voluntary contributions. - g) In the event that a remittance has not been received by the CLAC Remittance Team by the date set out in Article 25, the Employer is responsible for compensating the Plan for any missed contributions and investment returns lost by the employee(s) as a result of the late remittance.
-This compensation amount shall be calculated on all applicable contributions which are part of the remittance.
-The Plan will allocate the missed contributions and investment returns to the affected employees' accounts. - h) The Employer and the Union will cooperate in providing the information required to administer the Plan on the employees' behalf.
-The CLAC Retirement Team shall be responsible for informing the employees about the Plan, which includes providing updated account statements of all contributions received, investment returns allocated, and the current account balance.
+A copy of the completed form shall be sent to the CLAC Retirement Team along with the first remittance of such voluntary contributions. - e) The Employer and the Union will cooperate in providing the information required to administer the Plan on the employees' behalf.
+The CLAC Retirement Team shall be responsible for informing the employees about the Plan, which includes providing updated account statements of all contributions received, investment returns allocated, and the current account balance. - f) The Programs, both RRSP and Pension are "Opt Out".
+Meaning that an Employee is automatically assumed to be participating unless they indicate otherwise, subject to the requirement to complete all required registration information.